andersource/andersource.github.io/_posts/2025-06-26-diffprog-intro.markdown

 #### Differentiating through conditions?

-While constructing the computational graph within branches or loops isn't an issue, if we want the optimiation to include the _conditions_ that determine those branches - well, that's tricker.
+While constructing the computational graph within branches or loops isn't an issue, if we want the optimiation to include the _conditions_ that determine those branches - well, that's trickier.
 Still possible, though!

 Suppose our computation goes through a simple `if-else` branch, and we want the `if`'s condition to be included in the optimization.